 1) Get fully underwritten, not just pre-approved.
 A top San Diego real estate agent will push your file through desktop underwriting so you can waive financing contingencies faster.
 In this market, fully underwritten files still beat higher offers with weaker terms.

 2) Lock your rate and ask about buydowns.
-With rates near 6.11 percent, you can evaluate a 2 to 1 buydown or permanent 0.5 point reduction.
+With rates near 6.11 percent, you can evaluate a 2-to-1 buydown or permanent 0.5 point reduction.
 Have your real estate broker San Diego model payments both ways.

 3) Set your hard lines.
 Decide if you value beach proximity over space and quiet.
 If you pick Pacific Beach, define the micro-areas you will accept like Crown Point or north PB.
 If you pick University City, choose UTC east versus west of I-5.